-This Management's Discussion and Analysis ("MD&A") for the year ended December 31, 2024, prepared as of March 10, 2025, should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2024 of Silver One Resources Inc. (the "Company" or "Silver One"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS Accounting Standards").
+This Management's Discussion and Analysis ("MD&A") for the three months ended March 31, 2025, prepared as of May 14, 2025, should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2024 of Silver One Resources Inc. (the "Company" or "Silver One"), which have been prepared in accordance with IFRS Accounting Standards, as issued by the International Accounting Standards Board ("IASB'), applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
 All amounts included in this MD&A are expressed in Canadian dollars unless otherwise indicated.